didar-dev/Discord-Notify/README.md

 with this bot you can get a message via Discord webhooks to know your friend is online

-first install dependencies with Npm install
+first install dependencies with npm install

 all you have to do is